 The 2018 exploration programme at Caijiaying continued to expand existing areas of mineralisation whilst providing and testing new targets designed to increase the resource inventory and extend the existing mine life.
 This involved ongoing technical targeting studies applying advanced geochemical, structural and modelling techniques to deliver prioritised targets in the following categories:

 - In-mine areas between or adjacent to known orebodies;

 - Near-mine targets, mainly within reach of underground drilling from existing or planned drives; and

 - Regional targets both within and adjacent to existing licences.

 Hebei Hua Ao Mining Area

-Extensive ongoing underground diamond drilling continues to target extensions of known deposits and areas adjacent to known deposits.
-These near mine targets include extensions of known zinc and gold rich lodes within Zone III.
-In 2017, 241 underground diamond drill holes were drilled for a total of 39,782 metres, utilising three underground electric-hydraulic drill rigs.
-These results will be incorporated in the next resource update.
+In 2018, due to the Zone II mining licence continuing to be delayed in being issued, the focus was on aggressive underground diamond drilling activity to target extensions of known zinc and gold lodes within Zone III.
+320 underground diamond drill holes were drilled for a total of 38,112 metres utilising four underground electric-hydraulic drill rigs.
+These results have been incorporated into the new Zone III resource update.

 Shitouhulun and Sangongdi

 Regional exploration focused on the Sangongdi prospect, 11 kilometres northwest of the Caijiaying Mine, wheresurface geochemical exploration in 2015-2017 (using the lihtogeochemistry indicators developed for Zone III) identified a significant mineralisation indicator anomaly.
 This work was followed up in 2018 by two surface geophysics programmes aimed at improving the geological understanding of the Sangongdi prospect ahead of the granting of approvals to conduct drilling at the area.